 Behind the scenes, however, there are millions of lines of code.
 Some bugs will inevitably pop up, and they could easily open the doorway for attackers.

 Developers spend a lot of time identifying security vulnerabilities and producing patches for them.
-Still, it’s your responsibility to install security patches, and you should do so promptly after their release.
+Still, it’s your responsibility to install server security patches, and you should do so promptly after their release.

 The only way to ensure you’re as well protected as possible is to regularly update every piece of software and associated plugins on your server.
 Furthermore, avoid installing unnecessary software that can be used as a backdoor in the future.

 IMPORTANT: Cpanel’s automatic updates are enabled by default, and if you use WordPress – you have access to the WordPress Toolkit.
 It features an auto-update functionality for the CMS core, the themes, and the plugins.